-Installing Wordpress Locally
+Installing Wordpress locally

 To develop a template, solve problems or test something without taking risks with the weblog, a local installation of Wordpress can be helpful.
-This is done in 5 steps.

-1) Install Wamp
+1) Install XAMPP

 2) Install Wordpress

-Unpack the Wordpress
+Unpack the Wordpress archive in

-It is also possible to use virtualhost to install multiple sites, but that
+It is also possible to use virtualhost to install multiple sites, but that is another matter.

 3) Create a database

-For this, we enter in phpMyAdmin from the Wamp menu in the taskbar, and in phpMyAdmin, we click on the "Create a database" link after entering the name chosen for the base in the input field below the link.
+For this, we enter in phpMyAdmin from the XAMPP menu (MySQL Explore), and in phpMyAdmin, open the Databases panel and click on the Create a database link after entering the name chosen for the base in the input field below the link.

 4) Fill wp-config.php